ghiggi/gpm_api/docs/source/00_introduction.rst

 Introduction
 =================

-In this section we provide an introduction to satellite missions, sensors and products available with GPM-API.
+In this section, an introduction to satellite missions, sensors and products available with GPM-API is provided.
 Concepts are introduced in a progressive manner, but feel free to skip to the section that is of interest to you.

 .. contents:: Table of Contents